lele-maxwell/chatbot-extension/PRIVACY_POLICY.md

 ### Protection Measures

-- **Local Storage**: All data is stored locally in your browser's secure storage
+- **Local Storage**: Settings and API credentials are stored locally in your browser’s extension storage
 - **HTTPS Only**: All API communications use encrypted HTTPS connections
 - **No Server Storage**: We do not maintain any servers that store your data
 - **API Key Security**: Your API keys are stored securely in browser storage